robertmasters/pokedata/Application_build_plan.md

 what is the intention of the application?
 Personal Space for pokemon fans.
 MVP1: to use it as a personal hub for pokemon information, able to favorite pokemon, and view most favorited pokemon by a favorited vote tally.
-MVP2: make mvp1 into an android app using
+MVP2: make mvp1 into an android app using android studio and kotlin
-MVP2: able to research pokemon cards and able to favorite them
+MVP3: able to research pokemon cards and able to favorite them
 MVP3: able to create a roadmap on a pokemon card collection checklist
 MVP4: able to upload pokemon art and save random pokemon notes
 MVP5: then publish your own pokemon social front.